eunniie/Acoins/README.md

 - Install Java and open the `Mars.jar` file
 - Use Mars to open the `game.asm` file
 - Under `Tools` open `Bitmap Display` and `Keyboard and Display MMIO Simulator`
-- Make the following configurations to `Bitmap Display`
+- Make the following configurations to `Bitmap Display`:
   - Unit width in pixels: 8
   - Unit height in pixels: 8
   - Display width in pixels: 512